sourceincite/sourceincite.github.io/research.md

 * [Ruxcon 2012 - How to catch a chameleon](/assets/How-to-catch-a-chameleon-StevenSeeley-Ruxcon-2012.pdf)

-   Was about the introduction of a plugin for Immunity Debugger that I developed called '[heaper](https://github.com/stevenseeley/heaper)' that is designed to not only detect a corrupted heap state before out-of-bounds memory access, but was also designed to detect exploitable conditions in past Windows operating systems.
+   This presentation was about the introduction of a plugin for Immunity Debugger that I developed called '[heaper](https://github.com/stevenseeley/heaper)' that is designed to not only detect a corrupted heap state before out-of-bounds memory access, but was also designed to detect exploitable conditions in past Windows operating systems.